Automations¶

 - user : this context holds user-specific data and spans accross sessions

 - session : this context holds session-specific data.
-It is automatically removed when user session expires, as defined by Gateway API.
+It is automatically removed when the user session expires, as defined by Gateway API.
+In case of a manually set session, it expires 1 hour after the last set (configurable with CONTEXT_UNAUTHENTICATED_SESSION_EXPIRE_TIME env var)

-- run : this context holds some technical information about current run, and is automatically removed 60 seconds after the initial trigger (configurable with CONTEXT_RUN_EXPIRE_TIME env var)
+- run : this context holds some technical information about current run, and is automatically removed 60 seconds after the last automation run (configurable with CONTEXT_RUN_EXPIRE_TIME env var)

 - config : this context holds current workspace or AppInstance config